unity8-team/mir/doc/building_source_for_pc.md

     $ cmake-gui ..

-The next step is to build the source and run the tests:
+The next step is to build the source:

+    $ make

+If you get build failures in Android-related files (e.g. on trusty), you can reconfigure the build to skip those and only build for desktop:

+    $ cmake .. -DMIR_PLATFORM=mesa
-    $ make (-j8)
+    $ make

+Run the tests:

-    $ ctest
+    $ make test   # or ctest

 To install Mir just use the normal make install command: